Recently someone commented on one of my images: “I wish I had your eye for composition.” My reply: Composition can be learned.

-Art classes in high school and college helped me learn the basics of composition, color, lines, shapes and the elements of design that go into creating good compositions in art, drawing, painting and yes, photography.
+Art classes in high school and college helped me learn the basics of composition, color, lines, shapes and the elements of design that go into creating good compositions.
+These apply to art, drawing, painting and yes, photography.
 There are plenty of online resources about art and learning basic composition.

-Normally my process is to get it as right as I can when I shoot it.
-Sometimes, though, I know what I want in my head but can’t always get it in camera at the moment the shutter is clicked.
+Normally my process is to get it as right as possible when I shoot it.
+Sometimes, though, I know what I want in my head but can’t always get it in-camera at the moment the shutter is clicked.
 I thought I’d share a couple of before and after images that can help you start seeing the shot whether it’s at that moment or after you get home and upload your images.

 For this image, I knew I couldn’t get quite what I wanted, had in my head, or what I was feeling at that moment.
 I was shooting into the sun to create the silhouette but I wanted to show that it was sunrise and it was brighter and warmer than this.
-I took a few 3-shot +/- 1 exposures at f10, ISO 100 and used only one frame for this one.
+I took a few three-shot exposures at +/- 1 and at f/10, ISO 100 and used only one frame for this one.

-It’s an ok image but a bit boring in the color department and flat, the centered stalk and centered horizon line also don’t create any interest here.
+It’s an OK image, but a bit boring in the color department and flat.
+The centered stalk and centered horizon line don’t create any interest here.
 This is more of what I had in mind:

 To create this, I used Lightroom Classic and started by cropping the image.
-There was too much black in the lower third of the image was cut right away, then I shifted the image left and right to find the composition that was most appealing.
+There was too much black in the lower third of the image.
+Then I shifted the image left and right to find the composition that was most appealing.

-- Removed sensor spots and/or bugs.
-Just to make sure the sky especially was clean.
+From there, I removed sensor spots and/or bugs, just to make sure the sky was clean.

-- Used a preset to bring back some of the golden orange in the sky.
+A preset was used to bring back some of the golden color of the sky.
 I love presets for seeing what can be done and for creating a jumping off point.

-- Added a graduated filter on the top half of the image using dehaze which brought back a bit of the blue in the sky.
-Then the temperature was pushed up to add a bit more warmth to the sky.
+Then I added a graduated filter on the top half of the image using dehaze which brought back a bit of the blue in the sky.
+Finally, the temperature was pushed up to add a bit more warmth to the sky.

 Crop for Distractions